-It follows from these results that in an environment where violent extremism is spreading, the persistence of acts of corruption could compromise the establishment of a solid civil-military partnership.
+It follows from these results that in an environment where violent extremism is persistence spreading, of acts the corruption could compromise the establishment of a solid civil-military partnership.

 4. Results

 4.1.
 Foundational Factors

 This section explores the embedded or fixed structures that affect security governance in the border localities visited.
 We examine here the socio-spatial, economic, and political characteristics and how these influence the security situation in a context of terrorist threat.
 Thus, the fundamental factors most apparent in the localities of the study are the legacy of the decade of instability, social norms and practices, the underground economy around Comoé National Park, the limited economic opportunities, and the competition over natural resources.